 Biodiversity is something that is easy to recognize in the grasslands and aspen parklands of Alberta, as I learned last summer while working in the field in southwestern Alberta.
 A healthy, native landscape has a huge diversity of vegetation growing in it.
 Weeds will quickly take advantage of any soil disturbance, even an entirely natural disturbance such as the diggings of a northern pocket gopher.
 I suspect that part of the reason previously disturbed areas look so different is that we typically haven’t taken care to return the landscape to its original state, or as best we can.

 A laminated interpretive sheet twist-tied to a shrub along the trail stated,

 Station #F15: What is industry expected to do once they have disturbed a grassland?
 Sometimes the disturbance of a grassland is unavoidable.
-In these cases industry (ie. Oil and gas, construction, development) is expected to use best practices and disturb as little as possible.
+In these cases industry (ie. oil and gas, construction, development) is expected to use best practices and disturb as little as possible.
 When finished they are required to bring back the landscape to as close to the original state as possible.
-Reclamation is very difficult, as a healthy grassland ecosystem is believed to have taken thousands of years to develop once the grassland has been disturbed.
-For example, oil exploration often damages the extensive roots of Fescue grass, so the reclamation of this system becomes a challenge.
+Reclamation is very difficult, as a healthy grassland ecosystem is believed to have taken thousands of years to develop.
+For example, oil exploration often damages the extensive roots of fescue grass, so the reclamation of this system becomes a challenge.